DAF201/2022_fall_school_garbage/Theater.md

 old comedy:

-makes fun of socil, political, or cultural conditions
+makes fun of social, political, or cultural conditions

 the characters are recognizatble